-- a) Define an equilibrium for this model. - b) Characterize as much as possible the patterns of specialization and trade in the unique equilibrium.
-(You do not have to prove it is unique, but see if you can.) - c) Suppose now that there are 10 percent transportation costs between every pair of countries.
+- a) Define an equilibrium for this model. - b) Characterize as much as possible the patterns of specialization and trade in the equilibrium. - c) Suppose now that there are 10 percent transportation costs between every pair of countries.
 Explain how your definition of equilibrium is altered and characterize as much as possible how the new equilibrium differs from that in parts a and b. - d) Suppose now that the countries engage in a trade war in which each imposes a 10 percent tariff on imports from the other two.
 Explain how your definition of equilibrium is altered and characterize as much as possible how the new equilibrium differs from that in part c. - 2.
 Consider an economy in which the consumption space is the set of functions $c: R+ \times R+ \to R+$.
 In c(x,t) the index x denotes the type of good and the index t denotes the date at which it is consumed.
-The representative consumer has preferences given by the functional
+An individual consumer has preferences given by the functional